abourdon/powerapi-akka/README.md

 Set of `Formula`, responsible of the computation of the energy spent by a process on a particular hardware resource (e.g CPU, memory, disk, network), following information provided by its associated `Sensor`.
 A `Formula` may depend on the type of the monitored hardware resource.
 Thus, for the same hardware resource, several `Formula` implementations could exist.

-### Listeners
+### Processors

-Set of `Listener`, which listen `Formula` events sending by the common event bus.
-A `Listener` define the actions to do when receiving results from the energy computation (e.g displaying information or producing and submitting information to the common event bus).
+Set of `Processor`, which listen to `Formula` events sending by the common event bus in order to process them before their display by `Reporters`.
+Thus `Processor` can be, for example, an aggregating process unit, aggregating messages sent by `Formula` module to be more meaningful during the display by a given `Reporter`.

+### Reporters

+Set of `Reporter`, which listen to `Processor` events in order to display them to the final user.
+Thus, a `Reporter` is __just__ a graphical representation of the PowerAPI request to the final user, which can be displayed for example into a console, a file or a graph.

 ### Library